 Again they readied themselves into the correct battle position and distance.
 Each following fight did not take long.
-Terbino would get steadily closer to winning however Vertico, with many years of practise and training, was always one step ahead of him.
+Terbino would get steadily closer to winning, however Vertico, with many years of practise and training, was always one step ahead of him.
 He was the best combatant in Marble City after all... well actually second.
 Elsen was by far the most extraordinary fighter in these parts.
 After the fifteenth battle, Terbino puffed out a retreat.
 He was a very fit boy but he had never been in a real battle before.
-Vertico had his fair share in Shining Forest against the Ogres.
-They were immensely strong, brutal and merciless.
-The only upside was he was far more agile.
-Strength meant nothing if it was manipulated against its wielder.
-The royal sword fighting classes he was given were absolutely crucial to his success in the field.
-The number one rule in battles with multiple foes was: 'let your opponent make the first strike.'
+Vertico had his fair share in Shining Forest against the Ogres, who were immensely strong, brutal and merciless.
+The only upside was he was far more agile as strength meant nothing if it was manipulated against its wielder.
+The royal sword fighting classes he was given were absolutely crucial to his success in the field and the number one rule he had learned for battles with multiple foes was: 'let your opponent make the first strike.'

 Vertico smiled as he walked to the arena walls.
-He lent against them with a sigh of relief.
+He leant against them with a sigh of relief.
 Ianolus collected his swords and shuffled back to his cabin.

 "You fight well my boy.
 Only thing is you are too keen to get into it.
-I can assure you in a real fight the opposite feeling will occur.
-You use your legs well.
-There were many times you could throw me, but that is something you'll learn one day," Vertico said quietly.
+I can assure you in a real fight the opposite feeling will occur, although you use your legs well.
+There were many times you could throw me, but that is something you'll learn in time," Vertico said quietly.
 Terbino nodded in agreement whilst puffing.

 The sun was between the horizon and the middle of the sky.
-It was nearing nightfall.
-Vertico let out one last sigh before pushing off the wall and collecting his sandy robes.
+It was nearing nightfall, and Vertico let out one last sigh before pushing off the wall and collecting his sandy robes.

 "I'd better head off to see Lok.
-And no doubt you want to get back to your friends," he stated while walking towards the exit gate.
-Terbino nodded.
-Vertico gave Ianolus a final farewell before continuing up the path with Terbino.
+And no doubt you want to get back to your friends," he stated while walking towards the exit gate, and Terbino nodded.
+Vertico gave Ianolus a final farewell before continuing up the path with his son.

 The castle looked magnificent with the fading sun in the background.
 It was truly a marvel of Sendurius Region.
 It was difficult to imagine that this place was once forest like its surroundings...
-It seemed so aged and had that ancient feel.
-Vertico smiled as he watched Terbino run off to catch up with his friends.
-Terbino was a good boy...
-And truly just and righteous.
-If only he were before Lokken...
-But now it was time to spend time with his first son.
+It seemed so aged and had an ancient feel about it.
+He smiled as he watched Terbino run off to catch up with his friends.
+His son was a good boy and truly just and righteous.
+If only he were born before Lokken...
+But now he was going spend time with his first son.
 The castle winded closer as the king strolled up the pathway... songs soared out from birds as they nested for the night.
 It felt amazing being free for but one day.
 This day he would remember and cherish.

-His walk took some time.
-Lokken had chosen a room far from the busy day lifestyle that remained fairly constant near the centre of the castle.
+His walk took some time, as Lokken had chosen a room far from the busy day lifestyle that remained fairly constant near the centre of the castle.
 Vertico did not mind the walk however.
 It was nice strolling and reminiscing.
 Encountering another person along the corridors became far more infrequent compared to the morning.
 Few maids stayed during the night, guards were always prevalent but they had specific duty routes.
 Councillors and distant relatives were usually with their families either in castle rooms or high-classed homes in the residential area of the city.
-Then again he was rarely wandering at this time.
-His duties took the best part of the day and night, usually leaving him exhausted.
+Then again he was rarely wandering at this time; his duties took the best part of the day and night, usually leaving him exhausted.

 Eventually the corridors opened to a small groomed courtyard.
 The grass was trimmed short, without a single flower present.
 A lone path traversed the middle of the courtyard leading to a rather gloomy doorway.
-The entire courtyard looked relatively dark at this time.
-The walls surrounding the small courtyard blocked the sinking sun, casting a dull shadow over the area.
-Vertico continued forward.
-A lone guard stood at attention in front of the chamber door ahead.
+The entire courtyard looked relatively dark at this time, with the walls surrounding the small courtyard blocking the sinking sun, casting a dull shadow over the area.
+Vertico continued forward toward a lone guard that stood at attention in front of the chamber door ahead.
 His spear moved vertically, allowing Vertico passage.